How to offer multiple payment options

 One study showed that 20% of people have abandoned a purchase because shipping costs were unclear, so make sure your terms are easily understandable even when they aren’t a selling point.

-- Make payment and shipping details crystal clear – the process should be as simple as possible for the customer.
+3. Make payment and shipping details crystal clear so the process is as simple as possible for the customer.